ManicMiners/docs/_pages/ScriptingStructure.md

 If the map is either won or lost, most triggers will continue to fire until the user exits the map.
 This allows gameplay to continue after the map is won.

 There are two predefined hidden triggers and they call special Event Chains in the script.
 If you have an Event Chain called `init` that Event Chain will be called once at the start of the gameplay prior to any other trigger in the map firing.
+This is very useful to perform one time initialization.
 If you have an Event Chain called `tick` that Event Chain will be called on every game engine frame update.
 See [Event Chain](_pages/EventChains) for more information on these.

 There are two types of triggers.
 - Single call triggers defined using `if`.
-They are only called a single time
+They are only called a single time.
 - Multiple call triggers defined using `when`.
 They are called every time the trigger condition is true.

 The format of a trigger is: